 Bath & shower

 TV with Sky Entertainment, Sport and Movies

 Careg is the Welsh word for ‘stone,’ and honours the Pembrokeshire blue stones, that form the inner stone circle of Stonehenge.
 This elegant and cosy room is set on the eaves of the house and overlooks the rear terrace and gardens.

 There’s always been a “Blue Room” in this old house.
 Elegant ethnic fabrics and local pottery adorn the walls and frame a delicate ceramic fireplace decorated with flowers and birds in relief.
 You’ll enjoy views out over the main sweeping lawn to our magnificent beech trees.

 This intimate and romantic room is tucked away in the eaves of the house.
-Derwen is the Welsh word for ‘oak,’ and this room not only overlooks it’s ancient namesake trees that line the driveway, it’s also inspired by the local links with the myth of Merlin the wizard.
+Derwen is the Welsh word for ‘oak,’ and this room not only overlooks it’s ancient namesake, it’s also inspired by the local links with the myth of Merlin the wizard.

 Set away privately in the eaves of the house with vaulted ceilings, this room enjoys leafy south-facing views across the rear courtyard and its relaxing water feature.
 This intimate room is beautifully decorated with local crafts and textiles.
 With its super-king size bed, it is supremely comfortable.

 The original master bedroom of the house is named after John Paul Seddon, the acclaimed Victorian architect responsible for giving the main house it’s unique character and distinctive designs.
 It’s a gently lit romantic suite with a luxurious four-poster bed, period features and an antique ceramic fireplace.
 Seddon overlooks the front terrace and the Preseli hills from it’s prime first floor position.